- A key system did not allow for time and attendance tracking

 “The Suprema BioLite Net devices were easy to install and easy to connect to various door lock configurations,” said Schuster.
 “The service we received from the BioConnect team was first-rate, and was a key factor in our success with the biometric access system.

-The department is now operating with a state-of-the-art, secure access control system.
+The department is now operating with a state-of-the-art and convenient biometric access control system.

 About Holiday Park Fire Department